Ruth Kelly: Parliamentary expenses

 On 18 May 2009, Kelly became involved in the MPs' expenses scandal when the Daily Telegraph revealed she had claimed a total of £31,000 between 2004 and 2008 for rebuilding, refurbishing, and purchasing appliances for her second home.
 It was subsequently revealed on 21 May 2009 that some of this money was used to repair damage caused by a burst pipe.
 Kelly was insured for this damage but did not claim on that insurance after being advised by the fees office that a reasonable amount could be claimed under the allowances system.

 Subsequent career

 In May 2010, Kelly became the Global Head of Client Strategy at HSBC.
+In 2015, she left HSBC and was appointed Pro-Vice Chancellor for Research and Enterprise at St Mary's University, Twickenham.
+She later left St Mary's University and now works for the Vatican on its financial portfolio.

-In 2015, Kelly left HSBC and was appointed to become Pro-Vice Chancellor for Research and Enterprise at St Mary's University, Twickenham.
-Kelly has since left St Mary's University and now works for the Vatican on its financial portfolio.
 In 2010, Kelly supported David Miliband for the leadership of the Labour Party over his brother, Ed.
-In 2018, she left the Labour Party over the leadership of Jeremy Corbyn after nearly thirty years of membership.
-In 2022 Kelly joined the right-leaning think tank Policy Exchange.
+She left the Labour Party after Jeremy Corbyn was elected leader.
+In 2022 she joined the right-leaning think tank Policy Exchange.
+She replaced Anthony Ferrar as chair of Water UK in March 2023.